rust-lang/book/second-edition/nostarch/chapter12.md

 }
 ```

-Listing 12-16: Defining just enough of the `search` function that our test will
+Listing 12-16: Defining just enough of the `search` function so that our test
-compile
+will compile

 Notice that we need an explicit lifetime `'a` defined in the signature of
 `search` and used with the `contents` argument and the return value.
 Remember